 Source: Pinterest

-Burgundy red hair color is a deep hue that blends red, purple, and brown tones, named after the rich shade of Burgundy wines, which are more intense and saturated than mahogany.
+Burgundy hair color is a deep hue that blends red, purple, and brown tones, named after the rich shade of Burgundy wines, which are more intense and saturated than mahogany.
 The color can range from soft burgundy to vibrant purple tones, varying in depth and intensity.

 Source: Pinterest